There is a beauty about the game of golf that is hard to describe to anyone who hasn’t played the game. But let’s give this a shot.

 I could go on — believe me.
 The last few years I haven’t been playing as much.
 But next week I’ll play in a two-day tournament with one of my best friends.
 We are pumped beyond rational description.

 A few years ago, three high school pals and I started a new tradition — an annual two-on-two match that has has gone down to the wire every year.
 It is pure joy.
 Beer, laughs, trash-talk and bragging rights for the next 12 months.

 Golf is the zen sport.
-It is between the ears more than in the hands — but good hands sure do help (thanks, Dad).
+It’s controlled more by the matter between your ears than the nerves in your hands.
+Although good hands sure do help (thanks, Dad).